Namibia and Botswana Birding and Photo Tour - From Desert to Delta

 After our international flight arrives in Windhoek we head west for the Erongo Mountains (three hours’ drive with no stops) on the edge of the Namib Desert.
-The Erongo Wilderness Lodge, where we spend three nights, has feeders and water troughs that attract noisy flocks of Rosy-faced Lovebird, small coveys of the localized, bizarre and usually (but not here!) highly secretive Hartlaub’s Spurfowl, and a host of other exciting and colorful birds may also be encountered around the lodge grounds, providing for some great photographic opportunities.
-The fabulous White-tailed Shrike is common around the lodge.
+At Ai-Aiba Lodge, where we spend three nights, noisy flocks of Rosy-faced Lovebird are commonly encountered, with small coveys of the localized, bizarre and highly secretive Hartlaub’s Spurfowl occurring nearby.
+A host of other exciting and colorful birds may also be encountered around the lodge grounds, providing for some great photographic opportunities.
+The fabulous White-tailed Shrike is common in the general area too.
 This species – like several of the birds here in the Erongo Mountains – is restricted to northern Namibia and southern Angola.
 Cape Porcupine is also sometimes seen on night drives in the area.
 Other mammals, such as Greater Kudu and Kirk’s Dik-dik, are fairly common in the bushier landscape.
-The secretive but striking Black Mongoose often gives fleeting views (if seen at all!), and rarely poses long enough for photographs.
+The secretive but striking Kaokoveld Slender Mongoose often gives fleeting views (if seen at all!), and rarely poses long enough for photographs.
 At dusk Freckled Nightjar usually appears and makes its dog-like “bow-wow” call.
 A morning walk usually easily generates Rockrunner, another strikingly marked, characterful, and localized bird.
 A drive from the lodge to nearby dry riverbeds lined with tall Camel Thorn trees can be good for Rüppell’s Parrot and Violet Wood Hoopoe.
 Time-permitting, a walk to nearby caves with stone-age rock paintings is worthwhile.